chrisjiang7/Groovy.io/README.md

     ├── src/
         ├── assets/          # Icons and images
         ├── components/      # Navigation layout
-        ├── pages/           # All the sites frontend and functionality ├── python/          # Handles audio transitions/mixing and database functions ├── App.jsx          # Routing structure for React application
+        ├── pages/           # All the site's frontend and functionality ├── python/          # Handles audio transitions/mixing and database functions ├── App.jsx          # Routing structure for React application
         ├── Index.js         # Entry point of our React application